Juniper-SE/Apstra-configlets/Juniper/JUNOS/MACSec/README.md

 > [!WARNING]
 > ## Known Issue: MACsec Connection Reset
 >
 > There is a known issue where MACsec connections restart after every commit done via Apstra.
 This problem is also reproducible when performing configuration changes using the "load override" command in JunOS CLI.
-The core of the issue lies in the way the licence is being handled during configuration changes.
+The core of the issue lies in the way the licence is being handled during configuration changes, specifically when the licence key is pushed via configuration.
 >
 > ### Symptoms
 >
 > - MACsec connection resets every time after committing configuration changes via Apstra.
 > - The issue is replicated when using "load override" in JunOS CLI.
+> - The problem occurs when the licence key is pushed via configuration.
+> - Pushing the licence causes the MACsec session to get reset, resulting in downtime.
 > - Logs show the deletion and reinstallation of the licence during the configuration load, as demonstrated by licence event logs:
 >
 > ```